 Patients with hypothyroidism are often put on thyroid hormone replacement medications that help regulate the body’s natural chemical composition, but fatty foods have been found to disrupt the absorption of these medications, as well as interfere directly with the thyroid’s ability to naturally produce the thyroid hormone.
 It is suggested that those with thyroid conditions avoid all fried foods and significantly reduce, or eliminate their intake of butter, mayonnaise, margarine, fatty cuts of meats, and other unnecessary fat sources.

 The most common reason for hypothyroidism is an autoimmune disorder.
 Studies show that Autoimmune Thyroid Disease (AITD) and gluten intolerance have a strong link between them since gliadin, the protein portion of gluten, so closely resembles the structural makeup of the thyroid gland.
 In patients with hypothyroidism eating gluten is dangerous because the immune system will not only attack the gliadin from gluten that has escaped into the bloodstream after ingestion, but it will also attack the thyroid.
 Studies suggest that cutting gluten completely out of your diet, and choosing whole foods as a replacement may be an effective way to avoid increasing thyroid problems.

-So now that you know that you should stay away from gluten if you have a hypothyroidism, perhaps you think switching over to a gluten free grain like millet is a safe alternative.
-Unfortunately you would be wrong.
-Millet is a nutrient poor food whose continual consumption can cause dietary deficiencies including iodine deficiency.
+So now that you know that you should stay away from gluten if you have hypothyroidism, perhaps you think switching over to a gluten-free grain like millet is a safe alternative.
+Unfortunately, you would be wrong.
+Millet is a nutrient-poor food whose continual consumption can cause dietary deficiencies including iodine deficiency.
 In addition, studies show that millet can also cause an impairment in iodine metabolism, which can exacerbate the problem and even cause goiter in extreme cases.